Endpoints

 - Copy the URL from the endpoint details page

-- Stripe: Dashboard → Developers → Webhooks → Add endpoint
+- Add to Stripe - In Stripe Dashboard → Developers → Webhooks → Add endpoint

-- Save - Your provider will now send webhooks to HookRelay
+checkout.session.completed,invoice.payment_succeeded) - Save - Stripe will now send webhooks to HookRelay

 Managing Endpoints